Fire Prevention Tips

 The end of daylight saving time, November 4, means more than turning back the clocks.
-ServiceMaster Restore DCS is reminding people that this is also the time of year to change the batteries in your smoke detectors and ensure that you and your family are following best fire safety practices this holiday season.
+ServiceMaster Restore DCS is reminding people that this is also the time of year to change the batteries in your smoke detectors and ensure that you and your family are following best fire prevention safety practices this holiday season.

 According to the Federal Emergency Management Agency (FEMA), the majority of house fires are caused by cooking, which tends to increase during the last few months of the year when it’s cooler and people are spending more time indoors prepping for the holidays.
-In an effort to keep families safe during the holidays, Eric Nielsen, the managing director of ServiceMaster DCS have been in the disaster restoration industry since 1997 is sharing expert tips to ensure a disaster-free season.
+In an effort to keep families safe during the holidays, Eric Nielsen, the managing director of ServiceMaster DCS have been in the disaster restoration industry since 1997 is sharing some fire prevention expert tips to ensure a disaster-free season.

-“Fall Back” Into Fire Safety
+“Fall Back” Into Fire Prevention Safety

 Change batteries in every smoke detector and test them to make sure they are working.
 This is also an important time of year to ensure your fire extinguisher is in working order.
 Too often they are kept tucked away and it’s easy to forget to inspect them.
 Check for corrosion, missing pull-pins and changes in the pressure gauge.